Create Aspects

 Exposing API and types

 Make sure to export all types in your Aspect index.ts file.
-It is not recommended to expose runtime files without using the type annotation from index files to avoid bundling unrelated code in your used runtimes.
+It is not recommended to expose runtime files without using the type annotation from index files to avoid bundling unrelated code.

 import { PeopleAspect } from './people.aspect.js';